Tobacco Use Prevention and Control

 - Prevention of Youth Tobacco Use

 Quit Smoking Before She’s Born for a Stronger Baby After

 Are you pregnant?
 Do you smoke?

-If you're interested in an incentive-based program to help you quit, sign up for our free CO (Carbon Monoxide) screening program for pregnant women.
+If you're interested in an incentive-based program to help you quit, sign up for our free Power to Quit program for pregnant women.

 With this program, you’ll learn about: